dotnet/docs/docs/architecture/cloud-native/feature-flags.md

 **Figure 11-11** - Simple feature flag implementation.

+Note how this approach separates the decision logic from the feature code.

-In chapter 1, we discussed the `Twelve-Factor App` guidance.
-A key recommendation is to separate configuration from code.
-Configuration settings should be kept external to the app's executable and read in from its runtime environment or an external source.
-Following those same best practices, feature flag configuration should also be independent of their codebase.
+In chapter 1, we discussed the `Twelve-Factor App`.
+The guidance recommended keeping configuration settings external from application executable code.
+When needed, settings can be read in from the external source.
+Feature flag configuration values should also be independent from their codebase.
 By externalizing flag configuration in a separate repository, you can change flag state without modifying and redeploying the application.

 [Azure App Configuration](https://docs.microsoft.com/azure/azure-app-configuration/overview) provides a centralized repository for feature flags.
 With it, you define different kinds of feature flags and manipulate their states quickly and confidently.
 You add the App Configuration client libraries to your application to enable feature flag functionality.
 Various programming language frameworks are supported.